 Create What-If scenarios

 You can consider using what-if scenarios at any point.
-However, most likely the best time is at the beginning of any major decision-making process or upon hitting certain milestones.
+However, the best time is most likely at the beginning of any major decision-making process or upon hitting certain milestones.

 Visualize your project with a Gantt chart

 A Gantt chart (or a bar chart) is the tool that most people associate with Waterfall.
-(But the truth is that you can use Gantt charts in Agile, too).
+(But the truth is that you can use Gantt charts in Agile, too.)
 It visualizes your WBS against a timeline so that you can clearly see what comes when and in what order.

 BigGantt is arguably the best Gantt chart software for Jira you will find on the market.
-Once you have your tasks ready in Jira, BigGantt will automatically project them on a timeline based on their start and end dates.
+Once your tasks are ready in Jira, BigGantt will automatically project them on a timeline based on their start and end dates.
 Moreover, you will be able to zoom in and out of the chart view or fit the scale to see the particular task you want on the timeline.

 Additionally, you can add markers to mark important dates on your project timeline.